chanmix51/ZTLNote/README.md

 - take flying notes about what you read/hear/see
 - rework these notes in the Zettelkasten combining them with the existing ones and trash flying notes
-- when writing about a topic, extract paths of thoughts from the Zettelkasten as raw material.
+- when you want to write a book or a blog post about a subject, extract paths of thoughts from the Zettelkasten as raw material.

 The forces of the Zettelkasten lie in its organization in paths, references between notes and a taggin system.
 ZtlNote combine these three things.